We found 9 internists near Lincolnton, NC.

 Dr. Sara Badano sees patients in Lincolnton, NC and Statesville, NC.
 Her medical specialty is general internal medicine.
 She is in-network for Medicare insurance.
 Before performing her residency at Michael Reese Hospital, Dr. Badano attended the University of Illinois College of Medicine at Chicago and the University of the Republic Faculty of Medicine for medical school.
 She is conversant in Spanish.
 Dr. Badano is affiliated with Carolinas Medical Center-Lincoln.

 Dr. Godofredo Garcia's specialty is general internal medicine.
 He is affiliated with W. G. (Bill) Hefner VA Medical Center, Salisbury.
 Dr. Garcia accepts Medicare insurance.
 He studied medicine at the University of the Philippines College of Medicine.
 His training includes a residency program at Mercy Hospital of Buffalo.

 Dr. David Meyer works as an internist in Denver, NC and Lincolnton, NC.
 He is professionally affiliated with Carolinas HealthCare System.
 He is a graduate of East Tennessee State University, Quillen College of Medicine and a graduate of the University of Vermont/Fletcher Allen Health Care's residency program.
 Dr. Meyer is in-network for Medicare insurance.

-Dr. Jenny Sweigard specializes in general internal medicine and practices in Lincolnton, NC, Gastonia, NC, and Huntersville, NC.
-After attending the University of Sint Eustatius School of Medicine, she completed her residency training at St. Elizabeth Medical Center, Youngstown.
-She takes Medicare insurance.
+Dr. Jenny Sweigard's specialty is general internal medicine.
+She obtained her medical school training at the University of Sint Eustatius School of Medicine and performed her residency at St. Elizabeth Medical Center, Youngstown.
+Dr. Sweigard honors Medicare insurance.

 Conditions / Treatments